Polynomial-order oscillations in geometric discrepancy: Abstract

-A standard approach for estimating how a point distribution deviates from uniformity is to average the latter quantity over a family of sets; in particular, when considering quadratic averages over translations and dilations, one obtains
+and one may estimate how $\mathcal{P}$ deviates from uniformity by averaging the latter quantity over a family of sets.
+When considering quadratic averages over translated and dilated copies of $C$, one gets the \textit{homothetic quadratic discrepancy}